kanbanyte/sepa/assessments/srs.md

 * Handle any tasks that do not require perception systems.
 * The perception system will not be a complete replacement for the cobot's existing capabilities and functionalities, but will instead supplement its capabilities specifically for the task of picking and placing objects.
-* Integrate with other systems than the cobot.
+* Send signals to systems other than the cobot.

 ## Definitions, Acronyms and Abbreviations
 The following definitions will be used consistently throughout the SRS document to ensure clarity and understanding: